rudzen/ChessLib/README.md

 ## But why?

 This library was developed during a course "Advanced C# and object oriented programming E17" at DTU (Danish Technical University) as part of a chess user interface, which will be released at a later stage when it is ready.
-Since the UI needs to handle legality, mate check etc etc, all these features are contained within the library.
+Since the UI needs to handle legality, mate check etc., all these features are contained within the library.

-## Can i use this as a starting point for my chess software?
+## Can I use this as a starting point for my chess software?

 Yes you can, it is designed with that in mind.